 Although red rhubarb is more frequent, green rhubarb may still produce strong-flavoured stalks.
-Turkish Rhubarb is a green rhubarb type with a green inner and outer stem that originated in Turkey.
+Turkish Rhubarb is a green rhubarb type with a green inner and outer stem originating in Turkey.
 Their stalk, on the other hand, has a crimson base.

-It takes a bit longer than other types to mature, thus the harvest lasts a little longer than the ordinary rhubarb variety.
+It takes a bit longer than other types to mature.
+Thus, the harvest lasts a little longer than the ordinary rhubarb variety.
 The stalks can grow up to 18 inches long, although they are usually much shorter.
-When this plant is not picked promptly, holes emerge in the stem.
+When this plant is not picked up promptly, holes emerge in the stem.

 11. Prince Albert Rhubarb

 The heirloom cultivar ‘Prince Albert,' named after Queen Victoria's husband, has been around for nearly a century.
 ‘Prince Albert,' with its reddish-green stalks that become rose-pink when cooked, creates a lovely pie filling or jam.